Interview to hire sales representative

-If your organization is spending the bulk of your recruiting efforts hiring a sales team full of talented people, you’re not alone.
-The average annual turnover rate for sales positions is 25-30%, which equates to hiring and training your entire sales department about every four years!
+If your organization is spending the bulk of its recruiting efforts figuring out how to hire a sales team full of talented people, you’re not alone.
+The average annual turnover rate for sales positions is 25–30%, which equates to hiring and training your entire sales department about every four years!

 We don’t have to tell you the importance of having a well-trained, fully competent sales team to keep your company growing at a healthy rate – but we will anyway to make the point.

-Your overall business strategy should be geared towards high customer satisfaction, and the best way to determine how to get there is through the conversations your sales representatives are having with the customers every day.
+Your overall business strategy should be geared toward high customer conversion, and one of the best ways to achieve that is by analyzing the conversations your sales representatives are having with customers every day.
 They’re the most up-to-date on the needs and wants of the people you’re trying to sell to.

 Your salespeople are also an early impression of your company culture and brand – how you treat customers, what you stand for, and why you sell what you do.